 - Download the full report “10 Principles for a Sustainable Recovery” (pdf, 30 pages)

-- Download the executive summary (pdf, 2 pages) in English, German, French or Italian
+- Download the executive summary (pdf, 2 pages) in English, German, French, Italian and Spanish

 The paper’s main arguments and recommendations are: